benwhalley/just-enough-r/docs/anova.md

 R always uses long form data when running an Anova, but one downside is that it therefore has no automatic to know which rows belong to which person (assuming individual people are the unit of error in your model).
-This means that for repeated measures designs you need to be careful to explicitly specify any repeated measures when specifying the model (see the section on repeated designs below).
+This means that for repeated measures designs you need to make explicit which measures are repeated when specifying the model (see the section on repeated designs below).

 #### Rule 2: Know your variables {-}

-See [the section on dataframes](#datasets-dataframes) and be sure you can distinguish:
+See [the section on dataframes](#datasets-dataframes) and [on the different column types](#factors-and-numerics) and be sure you can distinguish:

 - Numeric variables
 - Factors
 - Character strings.

-In Anova, you need to enter:
+In Anova:

-- Numeric variables as your outcome
+- Outcomes will be numeric variables
-- Factors or (preferably) character strings as predictors
+- Predictors will be factors or (preferably) character strings

-- (If you want to run Ancova models, you can also add numeric predictors.)
+If you want to run Ancova models, you can also add numeric predictors.